Expedition Gear and Clothing

 Eating Utensils (spoon/fork, tupperware, mug): Please bring your own utensils to eat with as well as a tupperware with a closed-tight lid.
 Plastic or metal ‘travel mug’ for hot drinks.

-Work Jacket/Sweater: An extra warm layer (durable wool or fleece) to wear at work and in camp.
+Warm Sweatshirt or Sweater: An extra warm layer (durable wool or fleece is preferable, but warmth is the most important criteria) to wear at work and in camp.
 Also serves as a great pillow!

 “Recreation” Clothes & Shoes: A change of clothes to wear during weekends or at camp after a day of service; shorts and a t-shirt as well as a pair of tennis shoes.
 “Teva/Chaco/Keen” type sandals are also good to have.
 Sandals must have a back heel-strap.
 Flip-flops are NOT allowed.